mutualmobile/MMBarricade/README.md

 ## Getting Started

 - Install MMBarricade via CocoaPods or by downloading the Source files
-- Configure MMBarricade for your desired resposnes
+- Configure MMBarricade for your desired responses